ZeroCM/zcm/docs/tutorial.md

 After capturing a ZCM log, it can be *replayed* using the `zcm-logplayer` tool.
 This tool republishes the events back onto a ZCM transport.
-For here, any ZCM subscriber application can recieve the data exactly as it would have live!
+For here, any ZCM subscriber application can receive the data exactly as it would have live!
 This tool, combined with the logger creates a powerful development approach for systems with limited debug-ability.

 ## ZCM Tools Example

-For this example we'll use a special zcm message type for counting (count_t.zcm):
+For this example we'll use a special ZCM message type for counting (count\_t.zcm):

     struct count_t
     {